-In today’s busy world, more and more of us are cottoning on to the fact that crafting, be it knitting, crochet, jewellery making or picking up a paintbrush, helps to ease stress, improve mood and boost happiness.
+In today’s busy world, more and more of us are cottoning on to the fact that crafting, be it knitting, crochet, jewellery making, embroidery or picking up a paintbrush, helps to ease stress, improve mood and boost happiness.
 Those niggling worries going around in our heads seem to melt away when we’re fully absorbed and focused on a creative task.
 Not only that but the wonderful sense of achievement when the project is finished has got to be good for us!
 With this in mind, here are five simple ideas to try, all with an inspirational feel-good twist.

 Crafting Projects to Boost Mind and Motivation